SV Stern Britz 1889: Berliner Fußball-Club Stern vom Jahre 1889

 Predecessor side Stern was established in early 1889 as Berliner Fußball-Club Marbert and was renamed on 3 May 1889 to Berliner FC Stern 89.
 The club played a single season in the top-flight Oberliga Berlin in 1906–07 and was relegated after an 8th-place result.
 They took part in the Berliner Pokal (Berlin Cup) in 1926 and advanced to the quarterfinals where they were put out by BFC Vorwärts 90 Berlin (2:3).
 Stern remained a lower circuit team through to the end of World War II.
-Their achievements were modest with their highest advance being to the Berzirksliga Berlin in 1939.
+Their achievements were modest with their highest advance being to the Bezirksliga Berlin in 1939.

 Following the conflict, occupying Allied authorities banned organizations throughout the country, including sports and football clubs, as part of the process of de-Nazification.
 Stern re-emerged on 8 July 1950 as 1.
 FC Neukölln Stern.
 They earned promotion to the Amateurliga Berlin (III) in 1953 with their best result coming the following season when they finished in third place.
 Neukölln were relegated after the 1957–58 season after crashing to 15th place and disappeared into lower division competition.